-STEP 11: Choose what method of cooking you’ll like to prepare this Moi Moi.
+STEP 11: Choose what method of cooking you’d like to use to prepare this Moi Moi.

 Tin?
 Grease the tin with oil and set it aside.

 Aluminum foil?
-Grease the foil with butter or oil and set them close to you.
-Preheat the oven cause you’ll be baking if you choose this method.
+Grease the foil with butter or oil and set it close to you.
+Preheat the oven because you’ll be baking if you choose this method.
 Now, let’s take the next step.

-STEP 12: Pour the ground paste into a bowl and give this a stir for at least 10 minutes.
+STEP 12: Pour the ground paste into a bowl and stir it for at least 10 minutes.
 Then;

 STEP 13: Slowly add in some water and continue stirring till you get a smooth texture.

-STEP 14: Avoid pouring too much water so as to not end up with a watery mixture.
+STEP 14: Avoid pouring too much water to avoid ending up with a watery mixture.
 Moi Moi has to be slightly thick and watery.
-Take caution here, it has to be almost watery but not WATERY.
+Take caution here; it has to be almost watery but not WATERY.

 STEP 15: Add in palm oil or groundnut oil and give this a stir.
 If you’re on a healthy diet, you can use olive oil.

-STEP 16: For the seasoning cubes, it’s best you melt them in hot water so as to avoid eating undissolved seasoning.
-Use little water for this.
+STEP 16: For the seasoning cubes, you should melt them in hot water to avoid eating undissolved seasoning.
+Use a little water for this.

 STEP 18: Give this a mix again.
 Add in curry if you want to.

-STEP 20: On medium heat, add water to a pot and leave to boil.
+STEP 20: Add water to a pot on medium heat and leave to boil.

 STEP 21: Have you decided on the method you want to use to prepare Moi Moi?
 Yes?

-STEP 22: Now, use a ladle to scoop out the mixture into your choice of cooking till the content is finished from the bowl.
+STEP 22: Now, use a ladle to scoop out the mixture into your choice of cooking until the content is finished in the bowl.

 STEP 24: Is your water boiling or hot enough?
 Yes?
-Now add the wrapped Moi Moi into the pot containing water.
+Now add the wrapped Moi Moi to the pot containing water.